Bill Splitter: A Privacy-First Approach to Shared Expenses

 Privacy by Design

-- No cookies or tracking mechanisms are employed
+- No cookies or tracking

 The Settlement Algorithm